rokath/trice/docs/TriceUserGuide.md

 fillDynamicStringFromSomewhere(dynamic_string);   /* the content of dynamic_string is filled at run time */
 TRICE_S( "msg:This part of the string is known at compile time.
 This part is dynamic: %s\n", dynamic_string);
 ```
-All the string literals (i.e. compile-time know strings) should be put inside the format string.
+All the string literals (i.e. compile-time known strings) should be put inside the format string.
 Only the dynamic strings should be used as variables in TRICE_S macro.

 ###  10.8. <a name='Logfileviewing'></a>Logfile viewing

 Logfiles, **trice** tool generated with sub-command switch `-color off`, are normal ASCII files.
 If they are with color codes, these are ANSI escape sequences.

-* One easy view option is `less -R trice.log`.
+* Simply `cat trice.log`.
+One view option is also `less -R trice.log`.
 The Linux command `less` is also available inside the windows git bash.
 * Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.
 * See also [Color issues under Windows](./TriceColor.md#color-issues-under-windows)